ViliTajnic/image-converters/README.md

 # image-converters
-Python script to convert images to different formats using Python Pillow
+Python script to convert images into different formats using Python Pillow

 These scripts can be uses as following: script_name.py "Input folder path" "Output folder path"